Updated: Sep 4

 Let's face it, hosting a party is a lot of work, and keeps you busy.
 But don't do all the work to NOT be able to enjoy the people.

 *** The Secret to being able to enjoy the people is to have as much as possible done the night before.
+The week before even, start sooner than you need to.
+Make a "Day of list", some things realistically need to be timed right, then work backwards.
 The day before the party get as much done as possible to really set yourself up for success.
 Everyone will still come through the door and you can't control or predict how it will all work out, but you can start off ready.
 So in the planning process I had an idea of all the things I could do ahead of time.
 I am a list maker and like to see it all so I can work through it.
+At a certain point in the day you switch from getting ready to party time and let everything else go to focus on the people who make the party a party.

 Make a list of things you need and...